 The strain analysis report provides a plot of the strains with reference to the forming limit curve, FLC expressed in the major-minor strains or thickness-minor strains coordinates.

 Our unique Deformation Browser software tool designed for die tryout applications.
 This tool, in addition to detailed information pertaining to the measured deformation, generates a variety of animated graphical and numerical outputs representing cross-linked changes of the strain and stress state associated with moving a deformation point from where it is, to where the user would like it to be.
 Based on that information the user may evaluate the feasibility of these changes and their implementation in terms of the die geometry and sheet clamping conditions.

 The Polka Dot Analysis (PDA) option is included with Model 200P only.
-It employs the PD grid pattern, which is used by some commercial three-dimensional deformation measurement systems, such as the Phast™.
+It employs the three and four dot Polka Dot grid pattern, which is used by some commercial three-dimensional deformation measurement systems, such as the Phast™.
 The FMTI PDA option, provides industrial users of the three-dimensional PD grid analysis systems with a quick and accurate single grid element measurement tool in two dimensions, capable of overriding the automated measurements with direct user input.
 The PD grid pattern is especially suitable for the analysis of deformation localized to a small area, in such operations as hemming, flanging or in the weld zone on parts produced from laser welded tailored blanks or tubes.